Azure/cloud-native-app/notes.md

 kubectl apply -f yml/app-admin-role.yaml -n conexp-mvp-devops
 ```

-Update Secret (basic-user-pass) for registry credentails, TriggerBinding for registry name,namespaces in triggers.yaml
+Update secret (basic-user-pass) for registry credentails, TriggerBinding for registry name, and namespaces in triggers.yaml.
 Create a SendGrid Account and set an API key for use.
-Reference this [Link](https://sendgrid.com/) to Create a Free Send Grid Account
+Reference this [link](https://sendgrid.com/) to create a free SendGrid account and get the SendGrid API key.
-and thus a SendGrid Key
 ```
 sendGridApiKey=<<set the api key>> appHostName=$topLevelDomain